• Skip to primary navigation

 Ingredients for Kentucky derby pie on a white table.

-• Gluten Free 1-to1- Flour Blend - I used Bob's Red Mill brand, but you can use your favorite flour.
+• Gluten Free 1-to1- Flour Blend - I used Bob's Red Mill brand, but you can use your favorite flour blend.
+I do not recommend using a single flour, like almond flour, as it won't turn out the same.

-• Vegan Butter - Make sure to cool the melted butter so it doesn't cook the eggs and melt the chocolate chips.
+• Vegan Butter - I use Country Crock Plant Butter for my recipes.
+Make sure to cool the melted butter so it doesn't cook the eggs and melt the chocolate chips when you mix it together.
+If you're not dairy free, use regular unsalted butter in the same measure.

 • Walnuts - Some versions of this nut pie call for pecans, but the original recipe is a walnut pie.

-• Allergen Free Chocolate Chips - I used Nestle brand, but any brand will work here.
+• Allergen Free Chocolate Chips - I used Nestle brand of allergen free semi-sweet chocolate chips, but any brand will work here.

-• Pie Crust - Use my gluten free & vegan pie crust recipe, a store-bought frozen crust or your own favorite recipe.
+• Single Pie Crust - Use my gluten free pie crust recipe, a store-bought frozen crust or your own crust recipe.

 See recipe card for full ingredient list with quantities.